National Law Enforcement Museum and Target® to Host Witness to History: The Hunt for the Green River Killer

 Washington, DC 20004

 Admission is free and this event is open to the public.
 Space is limited; registered guests will be seated on a first-come, first-served basis.
-Register by April 1, 2013.
 For more information, contact WitnessToHistory@nleomf.org, call 202.737.3400, or visit www.LawEnforcementMuseum.org/WitnesstoHistory.

 NOTE: Media representatives planning to cover this event are required to register, in advance, by contacting Steve Groeninger at steve@nleomf.org or 202.737.7135.
 Please provide your name and affiliation.